-- While currently required Transitions of Care messaging and 360X leverage Direct, this standard has been implemented inconsistently by EHR and other HIT vendors and operationalized inadequately by many providers and healthcare organizations. - The features and functions necessary to support the clinical usability of Direct messaging have been enumerated and prioritized (App Clin Informatics, Vol. 9 No. 1, 2018). - Direct interoperable features, functions, implementations and usage could be improved and FHIR could potentially support secure clinical messaging and provide an alternative transport mechanism for this function.
+- While currently required Transitions of Care messaging and 360X leverage Direct, this standard has been implemented inconsistently by EHR and other HIT vendors and operationalized inadequately by many providers and healthcare organizations. - The features and functions necessary to support the clinical usability of Direct messaging have been enumerated and prioritized (App Clin Informatics, Vol. 9 No. 1, 2018). - Direct interoperable features, functions, implementations and usage could be improved, and FHIR could potentially support secure clinical messaging and provide an alternative transport mechanism for this function.

-- Support and incentivize EHR and clinician user adoption of functionality necessary to fully utilize the capabilities of Direct and/or other compatible transport mechanisms for cross-organizational secure clinical messaging.
-Ensure small physician practices have sufficient support. - Investigate how FHIR-based approaches can be developed and leveraged to support clinical messaging for referrals and care coordination.
+- Support and incentivize EHR and clinician user adoption of functionality necessary to fully use the capabilities of Direct and/or other compatible transport mechanisms for cross-organizational secure clinical messaging. - There should be a standard way to query this directory whether it is centrally located or federated. - Ensure small physician practices have sufficient support. - Investigate how FHIR-based approaches can be developed and leveraged to support clinical messaging for referrals and care coordination.